 Is there a way to prevent hip or elbow dysplasia?

 Unfortunately, there is no way to prevent it from happening.
 It is an inherited joint disease and it can impact a dog a young as age 1.
 Larger dogs are most susceptible due to their size.
-If a dog already has the skeletal disease, you may not know.
-Weight gain and age can make for a painful mobility with will grow into a concern requiring a veterinary office visit.
+If a dog already has the skeletal disease, you may not know until they age and the symptoms become more prevalent.
+Weight gain and age can make mobility more painful and will grow into a concern requiring a veterinary office visit.

 Which dog breeds are more prone to hip and elbow dysplasia?